Hemet, California

 Seven Hills

-The largest 55+ community in Hemet — over 1,100 single-family and attached homes built between 1970 and 2006.
-Seven Hills is anchored by its Members Club, an 18-hole golf course, fitness center, billiards, indoor shuffleboard, and a calendar of social activities that has run for decades.
-Resale prices average around $377,000, making Seven Hills one of the most affordable resort-style 55+ entry points anywhere in Southern California.
+The largest 55+ community in Hemet — approximately 1,100 single-family and attached homes built between 1970 and 2006.
+Seven Hills is anchored by its Members Club, an 18-hole golf course, fitness center, billiards, and a social calendar that has run for decades.
+Resale prices remain among the most affordable resort-style 55+ entry points in Southern California, making this a perennial favorite for buyers prioritizing value and amenity over newer construction.

 Panorama Village

-A more intimate 55+ community with a 9-hole executive golf course, swimming pool, spa, shuffleboard courts, walking and biking trails, and dedicated RV parking.
-Panorama Village sits at a lower price point than the larger resort communities, making it a strong entry option for active adults who prioritize lifestyle and a real social calendar over square footage and high-end finishes.
+The smallest and oldest of Hemet’s 55+ communities — 501 single-family homes built between 1962 and 1968, with a 9-hole executive golf course, swimming pool, spa, shuffleboard, walking and biking trails, and dedicated RV parking.
+Panorama Village sits at the most affordable price point of any 55+ community in the city, making it a strong entry option for active adults who prioritize lifestyle and a real social calendar over square footage and high-end finishes.

 Why Hemet